TURKEY

 Erzurum, your final destination by air, is just a transit location.
 Our driver will meet everyone at the airport, and from there it’s a 5-hour drive north into the Kaçkars and eventually up the Hevek Valley, where the villages of Yaylalar and Olgunlar sit at ~2,100m.
 From Erzurum, the road descends off a high plateau and then winds through river valleys which are under development as part of a massive hydroelectric project.
 The scale of the project is immense, and as we near the redeveloped town of Yusufeli (the old town is now under water), much of the drive is in kilometers-long tunnels, one after the other.

 Turning into the Hevek Valley, we’ll transition onto what is basically a single lane road.
 The higher we climb the deeper the snowpack gets.
 Steep walls, avalanche paths and pillows become the sights out of the Sprinter windows.
-During our inaugural trip in 2025, we didn’t see another vehicle on that particular 30km stretch of road—on our way up or back down—and good thing, as there wouldn’t have been much room to pass!
-The first high village we’ll reach is Yaylalar, where it’s typically necessary to transfer into 4WD vehicles for the remaining 3km push to Olgunlar.
+It’s common not to see another vehicle on that particular 30km stretch of road, and good thing as there isn’t much room to pass!

-Home for the week is a modest but cozy family-run hotel called Kaçkar Pansiyon.
-Cihat and his father, Ismail—both born and raised in the village—are generous hosts and do an excellent job keeping their guests happy and well-fed.
+Home for the week is a modest but cozy family-run guesthouse in Yaylalar.
+Cihat and his father, Ismail—both born and raised in the valley—are generous hosts and do an excellent job keeping their guests happy and well-fed.
 Breakfasts are European-style (meat, cheese, cucumbers, olives, hard boiled eggs, yogurt, jam, honey, bread, etc) with a hot option (french fries, hot dogs, or french toast).
 Dinners range from stews to kofta (Turkish meatballs) to pastas to fish.
-Rooms are double-occupancy with private bathrooms, and upstairs there’s a communal room overlooking the river (with insane views of the surrounding mountains) where we can game and game plan for each day’s tour.
+Rooms are double-occupancy with shared bathrooms, and there’s a dining room and communal room where we can game and game plan for each day’s tour.

-The village sits at treeline, and most of the tours begin from the front door and head further into the alpine.
-Continuing up the main valley, Hastav, there are multiple options to duck into hanging valleys to the south which provide E to N to W-facing terrain with +1,000m descents possible.
+The village sits just below treeline, and most of the tours begin from the front door and head further into the alpine.
+Reaching Olgunlar is possible via a short tour up the main valley, called Hastav.
+From there, there are multiple options to duck into hanging valleys to the south which provide E to N to W-facing terrain with +1,000m descents possible.
 The head of the Hastav Valley is quite far but holds some impressive terrain, and is home to the highest and most dramatic peak in the Pontics, Kaçkar Daği (3,937m/12,917ft).
-Immediately north from the village is another monstrous valley, called Dibe, which also holds big terrain.
-For storm days or days when conditions aren’t favorable in the alpine, touring down valley towards Yaylalar opens up lots of options for forest riding.
+Immediately north from Olgunlar is another monstrous valley, called Dibe, which also holds big terrain.
+For storm days or days when conditions aren’t favorable in the alpine, the lower elevations around Yaylalar are forested and offer some incredible tree riding.

 GUIDES

-Our 2026 Turkey expedition will be lead by TBA with support from TBA.
+Our 2027 Turkey expedition will be led by AMGA Splitboard Guide Max Bond with support from AMGA Ski Guide Timm Phillips.
 Meet our guides.

 BOOKINGS